isomerpages/moe-asrjc/_asrjc-experience/Academic Curriculum/Rank Points.md

 = 90 RP

-In *Case A*, assuming a student achieves an ‘A’ for all subjects with the exception of a ‘B’ for one of his/her H2 subjects, the calculation of rank points is as follows:
+In <u>Case A</u>, assuming a student achieves an ‘A’ for all subjects with the exception of a ‘B’ for one of his/her H2 subjects, the calculation of rank points is as follows:

 Rank Points